 Several years ago, an investigation and search of the U.S. Global Exotics warehouse in Texas – a supplier to major pet store chains and zoos across the U.S. – discovered over 26,000 reptiles, mammals, invertebrates, and amphibians living in deplorable conditions.
 Almost all were suffering from distress and illness, and over 4,000 of the animals were so sick they had to be euthanized.
 Even though this supplier is no longer in business, it’s a prime example of how the pet trade treats animals as a mere commodity.

 When pet stores sell exotic animals, they help fuel the public’s desire for unique pets.
 And it’s that need for the newest and trendiest pet that leads consumers to the Internet, where sellers are waiting to make quick cash off illegally obtained exotic animals that can’t be found in pet stores.
-The more rare the animal, the more money the seller can get.
+The rarer the animal, the more money the seller can get.
 As long as there’s a demand, the cycle will continue.

 Placing Animals at Risk in the Name of Profit

 Wildlife traffickers will do anything to avoid getting caught, even if it means putting an animal’s life at risk.
 Essentials like food and water are restricted so the animals can be easily smuggled without being detected; animals are also drugged and restrained to prevent movement.
-Stories of rare endangered birds stuffed into water bottles or strapped under clothing, exotics hidden in suitcases and baby snakes crammed into CD containers are just some of the known methods used by smugglers.
+Stories of rare endangered birds stuffed into water bottles or strapped under clothing, exotics hidden in suitcases, and baby snakes crammed into CD containers are just some of the known methods used by smugglers.
 These cruel and irresponsible actions result in many animals becoming injured or dying before even reaching their destination.

 Removing animals from their natural habitats for our enjoyment presents a number of issues.
 Every animal, plant, and organism plays an important role in delicate ecosystems; removing species from their habitats upsets a natural and essential balance that allows our beautiful planet to thrive.
 Mass removal is not only damaging to the planet but drives species toward extinction.